 “We really just want to shift the locus of where the work is,” Bass said.

-Autodesk competes with Bentley Systems Inc. and Dassault Systemes SA in the engineering software (ADSK) market.
+Autodesk competes with Bentley Systems Inc. and Dassault Systemes SA in the engineering software (ADSK:US) market.
 Bass has estimated that the “vast majority” of software will be delivered via the cloud within five years, and that such programs will increase computing power to save engineers time.

 Resellers of the company’s software are signing larger deals from software suites and cloud-computing products, Brendan Barnicle, an analyst at Pacific Crest Securities LLC in Portland, Oregon, said this month in a research note.
 Barnicle has an outperform rating on the shares.